Interest Only Mortgage Calculator

 Before you are tempted by the lower cost of an interest-only mortgage make sure you consider the risks.
 Rates on interest-only loans can change frequently while others are fixed for a 10-year period so read the fine print.
 Also, beware of balloon payments and/or negative amortization on some loans.

-There are many ways where an interest only loan can work to your advantage.
-An interest only loan can work best if you have a handful of skills in money management.
-It also requires a lot of discipline and focus so that you won’t be tempted to spend your extra income for unnecessary things.
-Do your homework, shop around for the lowest rate, do some calculations before making any decision.
-Seek an advice from your financial advisor if there are some areas that you are unsure of and find out if an interest only loan option is right for you.
+Do your homework, shop around for the lowest rate.
+Complete the calculations above before making a decision.
+Seek advice from your financial advisor if there are some areas you are unsure of and find out if an interest-only mortgage is right for you.